 North American Veterinary Licensing Examination (NAVLE®)

-The National Board of Veterinary Medical Examiners North American Veterinary Licensing Examination (NAVLE) is offered during 2 windows anually, and is a requirement for North Dakota state licensure.
-A two week examination window is offered in April and a 4 week examination window is offered in November/December.
+The North American Veterinary Licensing Examination (NAVLE) is offered by the National Board of Veterinary Medical Examiners (NBVME) during two windows anually, and is a requirement for North Dakota state licensure.
+A two week examination window is offered in April and a four week examination window is offered in November/December.

-If you want to be approved by North Dakota to take the NAVLE, you must submit 2 applications through the National Board of Veterianry Medical Examiners website at www.nbvme.org.
+If you want to be approved by North Dakota to take the NAVLE, you must submit two applications through the NNBVME website at www.nbvme.org.

 - Application 1 - NBVME NAVLE application

-You must submit an application directly to the National Board of Veterinary Medical Examiners (NBVME) and pay the corresponding $590 fee.
-The deadline for receipt of application in the NBVME office is August 1 for the November-December NAVLE, and January 3 for the April NAVLE.
-There are no late applications accepted.
+You must submit an application directly to the NBVME and pay the corresponding $590 fee.
+The deadline for receipt of your application in the NBVME office is August 1 for the November-December NAVLE, and January 3 for the April NAVLE.
+Late applications are not accepted.
 Please see the NAVLE section of the NBVME website for additional information.

 - Application 2 - North Dakota NAVLE application

 You must submit the North Dakota NAVLE application.
-This can be done at the National Board of Veterinary Medical Examiners website at www.nbvme.org If you are a senior student, you need to have a letter sent from the dean inidcating your estimated graduation date, or send an official copy of your transcripts to the NBVME office.
-The $50.00 application fee must be paid via the NBVME website and paid by credit card.
-The deadline for receipt of applicationst be be to be approved by the North Dakota Board of Veterinary Medical Examiners office is August 1 for the November-December NAVLE, and January 3 for the April NAVLE.
+This can be done at the NBVME website at www.nbvme.org If you are a senior student, you need to have a letter sent from the dean inidcating your anticipated graduation date, or send an official copy of your transcripts to the NBVME office.
+The $50.00 application fee must be paid by credit card via the NBVME website.
+The deadline for receipt of applications to be approved by the NBVME on behalf of the North Dakota Board of Veterinary Medical Examiners office is August 1 for the November-December NAVLE, and January 3 for the April NAVLE.

 WHO IS ELEGIBLE?